optics-dev/Monocle/README.md

      val (_company, _name) = (lenser(_.company) , lenser(_.name))
      ```

 3. Finally, the fully automatic method using `@Lenses` macro annotation.
+     `@Lenses` generate `Lens` for every accessor of a case class in its companion object (even if there is no companion object defined).
-This solution is the most boiler plate
-     free solution but it has several disadvantages:
+     This solution is the most boiler plate free but it has several disadvantages:
      1.   users need to add the macro paradise plugin to their project.
-     2.   poor IDE supports, at the moment only IntelliJ recognises it.
+     2.   poor IDE supports, at the moment only IntelliJ recognises the generated `Lens`.
-     3.   requires to have access to the case classes since you need to annotate it.
+     3.   requires to have access to the case classes since you need to annotate them.

      ```scala
-     @Lenses
-     case class Employee(company: Company, name: String, ...)
+     @Lenses case class Employee(company: Company, name: String, ...)

      // generates Employee.company: Lens[Employee, Company]
      // and       Employee.name   : Lens[Employee, String]

      // you can add a prefix to Lenses constructor

+     @Lenses("_")
-     @Lenses("_") case class Employee(company: Company, name: String, ...)
+     case class Employee(company: Company, name: String, ...)

      // generates Employee._company: Lens[Employee, Company]
      ```

-Note: `Lenser` and `Lenses` are both limited to case classes
+Note: `Lenser` and `@Lenses` are both limited to case classes

 ## Generic Optics and Instance Location Policy